Check here for admin-specific info!

 App to app launching

 Interested in launching the Blackboard app from your school's app or website?
 It's possible!
 We provide a simple way to link into the app from other applications.
 With deep linking, a uniform resource identifier (URI) links to a specific location within a mobile app rather than simply launching the app.
-App to app launching is available for the iOS, Android, and Windows versions of the Blackboard app.

 For example, a school can link to an assignment or other area in the Blackboard app from a website or mobile app.